 Many of my friends here in US like the Roti Canai and Chicken curry in one of the Malaysian restaurant here in NJ and have asked for the recipe to make it in several occasions.
-To a Malaysian taste butt, the curry in the restaurant is far from authentic.
+To a Malaysian taste buds, the curry in the restaurant is far from authentic.
 So I have been meaning to write a post on the kind of curry I grow up eating for a long time.

 I brought with me some Malaysian Curry powder the last time I visited Malaysia, so here is my version of Malaysian Chicken curry.